Food & Nutrition

 - Assessed via Food Investigation non-examined assessment (15%); Food Preparation Task non-examined assessment (35%) and written examination (50%).

-Food and Nutrition (F&N) aims to equip you with the knowledge, understanding and skills required to cook and apply the principles of food science, nutrition and healthy eating.
-You will develop strong practical cookery skills and techniques as well as an understanding of nutrition, developing life skills that enable you to feed yourself and others.
+Food and Nutrition (F&N) aims to equip pupils with the knowledge, understanding and skills required to cook and apply the principles of food science, nutrition and healthy eating.
+They will develop strong practical cookery skills and techniques as well as an understanding of nutrition - all important life skills.
 The course is relevant to the world of food today, to understand the global challenges to supply people with nutritious and safe food.

 The course covers the relationship between diet and health, focusing on the dietary needs of different groups of the population.
 We also study food provenance and security.
-You will gain an appreciation of where food comes from, how it is processed and the impact of technological advancements on production.
+Pupils will gain an appreciation of where food comes from, how it is processed and the impact of technological advancements on production.
 An understanding of the science of cooking gives you the knowledge to adapt recipes and understand the purpose of ingredients.
-The development of individual practical skills is vital, so you will have plenty of opportunities to create dishes that you and your family can enjoy.
-Amongst other things you will learn to portion a whole chicken, fillet fish, make pastry, bread dough and pasta.
-You will also undertake product analysis to enable you to become an informed consumer.
+The development of individual practical skills is vital.
+Pupils will learn to portion a whole chicken, fillet fish, make pastry, bread dough and pasta.

-Lessons are taught in two modern, purpose-built rooms and we have a vast range of resources and equipment to enable you to develop advanced practical skills, as well as a computer suite for all non-examined assessment work.
+Lessons are taught in two modern, purpose-built rooms, and we have a vast range of resources and equipment to enable the development of advanced practical skills, as well as a computer suite for all non-examined assessment work.

 - Ingrams Ready Steady Cook (part of the Ingrams House Competition): One pair from each Ingrams form compete to make a recipe of which they have no prior knowledge - within 45 mins!

-- Kimbolton Bake Off Competition: This takes place during the School Open Day in October.
-It is open to pupils from across the whole school, with 16 being selected to perform on the day.
-We ask a local chef to judge the competition.
+- Kimbolton Bake Off Competition: This takes place during Open Morning in the autumn term.
+It is open to pupils from across the whole school, with 12 being selected to perform on the day.

 Regular Trips, Visitors and Competitions